-Appendix B
+Appendices

 Resident Rights, Participation, Waiting List, and Grievance Procedures

-Secion 1.6 – Special Provisions Affecting Conversions to Project-Based Vouchers from PIH Notice 2013-23
+Section 1.6 – Special Provisions Affecting Conversions to Project-Based Vouchers from PIH Notice 2013-23

-C. PBV Resident Rights and Participation

 1. No Re-screening of Tenants upon Conversion.
 Pursuant to the RAD statute, at conversion, current households are not subject to rescreening, income eligibility, or income targeting.
 Consequently, current households will be grandfathered for conditions that occurred prior to conversion but will be subject to any ongoing eligibility requirements for actions that occur after conversion.
 For example, a unit with a household that was over-income at time of conversion would continue to be treated as an assisted unit.
 Thus, 24 CFR § 982.201, concerning eligibility and targeting, will not apply for current households.
 Once that remaining household moves out, the unit must be leased to an eligible family.
 MTW agencies may not alter this requirement.

 2. Right to Return.
 See section 1.4.A.4(b) regarding a resident’s right to return.